docknetwork/planning/spec/0003-schema.md

   }

+  // Add the JSON schema to this object after checking that `jsonSchema` is a valid JSON schema.
+  // Check if JSON is valid.
+  setJSONSchema(jsonSchema) {
+  }

   // Update the object with `author` key.
 Repeatedly calling it will keep resetting the author
   // did can be a DID hex identifier or full DID setAuthor(did) {